danielbodnar/awesome-stars/README.md

 ## firefox-extension

+- [RetireJS/retire.js](https://github.com/RetireJS/retire.js) - scanner detecting the use of JavaScript libraries with known vulnerabilities.
+Can also generate an SBOM of the libraries it finds.
+- [fregante/browser-extension-template](https://github.com/fregante/browser-extension-template) - 📕 Barebones boilerplate with Parcel 2, options handler and auto-publishing
 - [dertuxmalwieder/ymarks](https://github.com/dertuxmalwieder/ymarks) - The self-hosted ymarks bookmark syncing tool (Git mirror)
 - [zaksid/ext-duplicate-bookmarks-finder](https://github.com/zaksid/ext-duplicate-bookmarks-finder) - Browser extension that allows to find and delete duplicate bookmarks.
 - [camellia-app/camellia](https://github.com/camellia-app/camellia) - Browser extension which helps with managing huge amounts of browser bookmarks by placing them at the new tab screen.